Emeyer79/javascript-challenge/README.md

 # UFO - JavaScript and DOM Manipulation

-Using UFO sighting data I created visualizations in D3 to explore the data set.
+Using UFO sighting data I created visualizations in D3 and Javascript to explore the data set.